 Note: You can re-enable WIN+ hotkeys by simply deleting the DWORD NoWinKeys.

-So, these are three quick and simple ways that you can use to disable your keyboard shortcuts on Windows 10, 8.
-If you need more information on the subject, let us know in the comments below.
+So, these are three quick and simple ways that you can use to disable your keyboard shortcuts on Windows 10.